WHAT WE DO

 Girly Products + Your Help = Love

 Girls Helping Girls.
 Period. is a volunteer effort started by two sisters from New Jersey.
-Emma is 17 and Quinn is 13 and their family has always been active in volunteer work.
+Emma and Quinn and their family have always been active in volunteer work.
 In fact, GHG.P. started as a limited campaign of the girls' first volunteer group, Small Acts.

 WHO WE ARE